 President-elect Donald Trump, who announced his choice of Branstad on Wednesday, said during the campaign that his administration would make closing the U.S. trade deficit with China a top priority.
 Through the first 10 months of the year, government figures show the United States is running a $288.8 billion deficit with China on the trade of goods, a sharp decline from the same time a year ago.

-But since his election Trump has suggested imposing 45 percent tariffs on Chinese products and has labeled the country a "currency manipulator."
+But Trump has suggested imposing 45 percent tariffs on Chinese products and has labeled the country a "currency manipulator."
 Chinese officials have warned that the U.S. is bound by World Trade Organization rules, which restrain countries from imposing sanctions without making a persuasive case.

 In that way, Trump's selection of Branstad appears to be savvy.